 "One, two, three.
 REDUCTO!"

 The front doors to Azkaban prison exploded open.
-Dust, mortar and bits of pulverised wood bloomed up in the air to form a dense, noxious cloud.
+Dust, mortar and bits of pulverised wood bloomed up in the air to form a noxious cloud.
 It still wasn't thick enough to prevent the smell of concentrated death and decay from hitting Harry and Hermione like a battering ram.
 The scent was strong enough to taste.
 Coughing and covering their mouths and noses with their forearms, wands held aloft, they entered the dark foyer.

 Harry cast Lumos.